This is a really easy seafood pasta salad recipe.

 You need to use small pasta shapes, macaroni, shells, bows, whatever, but make sure they're fairly small.

 The important thing is to rinse the pasta well after it's cooked, that way you will get rid of the starch and it will stay separate instead of clumping.
+See the pink Cook's Notes box below for more tips.

 Cold Seafood Pasta